 Perhaps that sounds counterintuitive.
 It may seem unnecessary to create new illustrations when there are multiple versions of a type of pattern available already, but remember: commercial designers who produce work for many clients at a high volume are always looking for new vectors, design elements they haven’t used before.
 Clients want their projects to be original and their websites to look unique, not canned.
-So commercial designers turn to the independent designers for fresh takes on standard themes.
+So commercial designers turn to independent designers for fresh takes on standard themes.

-Beyond the digital realm, SVG patterns are used heavily in the textile, fashion, paper and home furnishing industries.
-Websites like Spoonflower and Roostery specialize in custom fabric, wallpapers, and paper, and offer a universe of artistic options for both hobbyists and professionals.
+Beyond the digital realm, SVG patterns are used heavily in the textile, fashion, paper, and home furnishing industries.
+Websites like Spoonflower specialize in custom fabric, wallpapers, and paper, and offer a universe of artistic options for both hobbyists and professionals.
 Mixed sets of patterns are perfect for quilting and interior decorating projects.
 But these designs can pop up anywhere, sometimes on major brand packaging or products.

 What is it about a pattern that is so satisfying?
 The human brain, specifically the neocortex, is evolved to recognize and gather meaning from patterns in a… well, mind-bogglingly short amount of time.
 The neocortex contains around 300 million “pattern recognizer” columns of neurons that fire off in parallel to understand what we are looking at.